platformsh/platformsh-docs/docs/src/create-apps/multi-app/project-structure.md

 	branch = without-platform-app-yaml
 ```

-So the app configuration files would be outside the directory of the app.
-So you need to [change the `source.root` key](#change-source-root-of-your-app) to define it for each of your 4 apps.

 {{< note >}}

-You can also use [Unified App configuration](/create-apps/multi-app.html#unified-app-configuration) in this setup
+In this case, and any other case where your app configuration files are kept outside of the app directory,
+make sure you [change the source root](#change-source-root-of-your-app) for each of your apps.

 {{< /note >}}

+Note that you can also use the [unified app configuration](/create-apps/multi-app.html#unified-app-configuration) in this setup.

-## Change source root of your app
+#### Change the source root of your app

-When your source code is not at the same level as your `.platform.app.yaml` file, you need to add a new `source.root` key in your settings to define its root directory.
+When your source code is not at the same level as your `.platform.app.yaml` file,
-For example, for `admin` app from above, in the [Grouped config files setup](#configuration-separate-from-code-git-submodules), we could include the following:
+add a new `source.root` key in your settings to define its root directory.

+To change the source root of the `admin` app in the [app configuration separate from code](#keep-your-app-configurations-and-code-separate) example project, you could add the following configuration:

 ```yaml {location="admin/.platform.app.yaml"}
 source: